 The 800 fill power, 3 season version of the Backcountry Bed gets quite toasty in temperatures above 65-70 degrees.
 But you can easily regulate your temperature by folding down the quilt portion of the Bed, just like you would with a blanket in your bed at home. or sticking your feet out of a zipperless foot vent in the bottom of the sleeping bag.
 The foot vent is an overlapping fabric slit in the bottom of the bag and doesn’t leak heat when not in use.
-In fact the foot box on the Backcountry Bed is quite toasty, all the way down to its 20 degree minimum temperature rating.
+In fact, the foot box on the Backcountry Bed is quite toasty, all the way down to its 20-degree minimum temperature rating.

-The quilt portion of the Backcountry Bed is sewn in middle of the bag, at the bottom of the quilt opening.
+The quilt portion of the Backcountry Bed is sewn in the middle of the bag, at the bottom of the quilt opening.
 It’s free however along the sides, just like a regular down comforter, so you can tuck it into the sides of the bed, up around your chin, along the sides of your head or over it.
-Side drafts are blocked by down filled tubes that extend up the sides of the bag and form a small hood area above your head.
+Side drafts are blocked by down-filled tubes that extend up the sides of the bag and form a small hood area above your head.
 While the quilt coverlet is extra wide and long, side sleepers with broad shoulders or very large torsos may find that drafts sneak under the side and chill their back when sleeping.
 Normally the extra-large quilt provides more than enough coverage to cover your torso, bunch up over under your chin, and around the sides of your head, creating a sinfully warm and comfortable sleeping nest.

 Having used the Backcountry Bed in a wide range of temperature conditions and for backpacking and car camping, I think it’s optimally suited for side or stomach sleepers who want a sleeping experience that’s as comfortable as their bed at home and can’t stand mummy style sleeping bags because they’re too confining.
 While the Backcountry Bed can be used for backpacking, its packed size and weight are somewhat larger and heavier than other down sleeping bags with similar temperature ratings.
-The Backcountry Bed is better suited for camping and ideal for sleepers who can’t sleep on their backs, but want the lower body warmth provided by conventional sleeping bag and the freedom and comfort of a down quilt.
+The Backcountry Bed is better suited for camping and ideal for sleepers who can’t sleep on their backs but want the lower body warmth provided by a conventional sleeping bag and the freedom and comfort of a down quilt.

 - Very comfortable for side and stomach sleepers